THE-WIRE/web-rt/README.md

 Done!
 ```

 <h4> Once the team leader and all the team members have joined the team.
-You can use our extension from [link]`https://github.com/THE-WIRE/RT-Code-Collab` link <h4>
+You can use our extension from [Code Collaboration Extension](https://github.com/THE-WIRE/RT-Code-Collab) link <h4>

 ## Enjoy collaborating